 The U.S. Department of Education makes Direct PLUS Loans to eligible parents and graduate or professional students through schools participating in the Direct Loan Program.
 A Direct PLUS Loan is commonly referred to as a parent PLUS loan when made to a parent, and as a grad PLUS loan when made to a graduate or professional student.
 Federal Direct and alternative loans will not appear as part of your financial aid offer.
 Find out more about Federal Direct and alternative loans for undergraduate and graduate students on the Tuition and Aid section of our site.

 Federal Work-Study or Seton Hill University Jobs

-Earnings from Federal Work-Study or Seton Hill University funded jobs are paid on the 15th of each month, and students may receive a check, have their pay directly deposited into their checking account, or have it posted onto their tuition account.
+Earnings from Federal Work-Study or Seton Hill University-funded jobs are paid on the 15th of each month.
+Students may receive a check or have their pay directly deposited into a checking account.

 Tuition Payment Plan

 Seton Hill offers a convenient payment plan.
-Find out more on the Payments page of our site.
+Find out more on the Making a Payment page.